340:40-7-11. Sources of income considered

 4. The Supplemental Nutrition Assistance Program (SNAP) counts the Basic Allowance for Housing (BAH) as earned income, per OAC 340:50-7-29(b)(1).
 When the family receives Child Care Subsidy and SNAP, the worker enters the BAH as part of the military person's earned income in the "earned income" field of the FACS Eligibility Notebook Household tab and enters the BAH amount in the "total diverted income" field E47 of the FACS Eligibility Notebook Child Care tab.
 This ensures the BAH counts as earned income for SNAP and is excluded as income for Child Care Subsidy.
 Refer to the Quest article "Income – Military Pay" for more information regarding the military person's Leave and Earnings Statement.

 5. When the employer adds money to the employee's gross income as a benefit allowance to pay for a reimbursable expense, such as insurance, the worker counts the regular gross earnings plus excess money left after deducting the insurance or other reimbursable expense from the benefit allowance.
 For example, when a person:

 (1) receives a $300 benefit allowance to purchase insurance and uses the entire amount to purchase the insurance, none of the benefit allowance is counted as income;

 (2) receives a $300 benefit allowance but only purchases $280 in insurance, the worker counts the remaining $20 as income;

-(3) has an option of purchasing insurance with a $300 benefit allowance when purchasing insurance or receiving $150 of the $300 benefit allowance as cash when not purchasing insurance, the worker counts the $150 as an excess benefit allowance, when the person chooses not to purchase insurance; or
+(3) has an option to purchase insurance with a $300 benefit allowance or receive a cash payment of $150 instead of purchasing insurance and chooses the cash payment option, the worker counts the $150 as an excess benefit allowance;

 (b) Persons who own an interest in a corporation do not qualify for the business expense deduction as they do not have individual business expenses.